greenplum-db/gpdb/gpdb-doc/markdown/analytics/pl_container.html.md

           python -s resource_group_id=16391
     ```

-    For more information about enabling, configuring, and using Greenplum Database resource groups with PL/Container, see [PL/Container Resource Management](pl_container_using.html).
+    For more information about activating, configuring, and using Greenplum Database resource groups with PL/Container, see [PL/Container Resource Management](pl_container_using.html).

 You can now create a simple function to test your PL/Container installation.